 Prepare the zucchini while the lentils cook.
 Grate the zucchini using the large holes of a cheese grater.
 The small holes will make the zucchini too small for the fritters.

 When finished grating, place the zucchini in a sieve and press the zucchini down to get out excess liquid.
+Allow the zucchini to sit in the sieve while the lentils cook.

+When the lentils are ready, start making the fritter mixture.
 In a large mixing bowl, beat two large eggs.
 Add the garlic, lemon zest, and all spices and seasoning.
 Blend well with a fork or rubber spatula.
 Add the zucchini and blend well with the spatula.

 Once fully blended, add the red lentils and breadcrumbs and stir until no bread crumbs remain dry.
 Add the flour a little at a time until the mixture starts to reduce its moisture.